o-ran-sc/aiml-fw-aimlfw-dep/docs/installation-guide.rst

 This document describes the supported software and hardware configurations for the reference component as well as providing guidelines on how to install and configure such reference system.

-The audience of this document is assumed to have good knowledge in RAN network and Linux system.
+The audience of this document is assumed to have good knowledge in AI/ML tools, Kubernetes and Linux system.

 Hardware Requirements